MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 - Give every Azure Virtual Desktop landing zone its own virtual network and subnet configuration.
 - Size subnets appropriately by considering potential growth when you determine the amount of IP address space that's needed.
 - Use smart IP classless inter-domain routing (CIDR) notation to avoid wasting IP address space.

-##### Assessment question

-If you use hybrid networking, are you aware of the connectivity options that are available and their impact on performance?

 ##### Recommendations